stanford-rc/globus.stanford.edu/server/install.md

 description: Instructions on how to prepare your environment for Globus Connect Server.
 ---

-# Site Prep and Installation

-This page explains how to prepare your environment for Globus Connect Server.
-Most of this work can be done within an hour, but in some cases (when you need to reach out to other groups), it may take a few business days for all the setup to be done.
+# Pre-Installation Planning

+Before installing Globus Connect Server, you need to make a few decisions about how users will access your server, and what they should be allowed to access.

 {% include info-box.html
    icon="lock-open"